johnridesabike/johnridesabike.github.io/content/software/coronate/index.md

 I began working on Coronate shortly after hosting a tournament at Chattahoochee Valley Libraries.
 I discovered a dearth of free software, so I and decided to change that.
 Library employees deal with limited budgets and restrictive computer access, so purchasing, installing, and learning to use specialized tournament software is usually a considerable barrier-to-entry.

 Coronate aims to solve this problem.
 It’s free, open source, and runs on almost any system.
 Although it (probably) won’t replace a professional app in a rated tournament, it fills the gap for small clubs or public events.

+Coronate is in a "proof-of-concept" phase.
+It should work fine, but it's optimized for small groups and specific conditions.
+Adding features, even small ones, is time consuming, so work is prioritized based on the real-world needs of its users.
+[If you would like to contribute your feature ideas, it's easy!](https://github.com/johnridesabike/coronate/blob/master/CONTRIBUTING.md)

 ## 🔧 Setup